Weekly Horoscope: A tarot reading of December 20 - December 26, 2021

 The Tarot is the mirror of our soul.
-Each card reflects what’s not only going on within us but also symbolises our divine connection to the forces of the Universe.
+Each card reflects what’s not only going on within us but also, symbolises our divine connection to the forces of the Universe – those which we can see and those which we cannot.
 The images printed on the cards are symbols that contain the keys to unravel all the mysteries of our existence.
 However, these images have a life of their own, and thus, they change whenever the cards are shuffled.
-Every shuffle infuses them — and us — with magic.
-And so it does for the December 2021 horoscope.
+Every shuffle infuses them with magic.
+Every shuffle infuses us with magic.
+And so it does for the December 2021 horoscope

 The drastically dramatic times we’re experiencing on earth are a reflection of the drastically dramatic times in the heavens above.
 The cosmos is undergoing a major energetic shift and its effects are rippling over to our lives.
 However, this is all part of a great divine plan that is essential in our evolution.
 We may not see it now, but soon it will all make sense.

 Venus has begun her retrograde, creating precarious turns within our relationships.
 However, it’s Christmas time, and during this week, ‘The Universe’ becomes all the more generous with its flow of blessings.
-So while our hearts may be tested by Venus’ whims and fancied during her retrograde, we will also be blessed in abundantly powerful ways – provided we have faith in the Divine Forces that guide us.
+So while our hearts may be tested by Venus’ whims and fancied during her retrograde – this week, we will be blessed in abundantly powerful ways – provided we have faith in the Divine Forces that guide us.
 Let’s see what the stars have in store for us as their messages have been divined by The Tarot.

 Read your horoscope for December 2021